jstine35/TabSpaceFilterGit/README.md

 # TabSpaceFilterGit

 ## What does it do?
 It configures a given GIT clone to perform smudge/clean filters on all tab/space characters.
-Smudge/Clean filters are the same ones used to implement GIT's LF/CRLF support (via `core.auto_crlf`), and this works the same way: checkout, commit, diff, etc. all work implicitly.
+Smudge/Clean filters work on the same principle as the filter used to implement GIT's LF/CRLF support (via `core.auto_crlf`), and this works the same way: checkout, commit, diff, etc. all work implicitly.
 The local user sees everything as either tabs or spaces (depending on user preference), while the upstream repository is stored as spaces.
 It's based on proven tech -- LF/CRLF conversion is used by almost every Git for Windows client in existence and it mostly works without anyone thinking about it.

 ## What is it and how do I use it?
+* Step 1. run the filter installer
+* Sept 2. add TabSpace normalization rules to your projects via `.git/info/attributes`
+* Step 3. _(optional)_ normalize the whitespace for your existing repository
+* Step 4. _(optional)_ check in `.gitattributes` with TabSpace normalization rules

+### Step 1.
+Run the filter installer
-A mini-installer written in BASH script.
-Run it from your GIT Bash Shell from within your target clone, same as you would run any git command line action.
+The installer and normalizer utilities are BASH scripts.
+Run them from your GIT Bash Shell from within your target clone, same as you would run any git command line action.
+The recommended method is to start by modifying a couple repositories locally and then, if you find it to be working well, apply the settings globally.

 To edit locally as spaces and convert errant tabs to spaces on check-in:

-    $ git-filter-tab-install.sh --tabsize=4 --edit-as-spaces {repository_path}
+    $ git-tabspace-config.sh --tabsize=4 --edit-as-spaces [--global|--local] [repository_path]

-To edit locally as tabs and convert to spaces check-in _(risky with some caveats)_:
+To edit locally as tabs and convert to spaces check-in _(risky with caveats)_:

-    $ git-filter-tab-install.sh --tabsize=4 --edit-as-tabs {repository_path}
+    $ git-tabspace-config.sh --tabsize=4 --edit-as-tabs [--global|--local] [repository_path]

 To disable the filter and restore default behavior:

-    $ git-filter-tab-install.sh --edit-as-is {repository_path}
+    $ git-filter-tab-config.sh --edit-as-is [--global|--local] [repository_path]

  * if no `tabsize` is provided, a default of `4` is used.
+ * local is assumed if neither `--global` or `--local` is specified
- * if `repository_path` is omitted, the curent working directory (CDW) is assumed.
+ * if `repository_path` is omitted, the curent working directory (CWD) is assumed
+ * all changes are applied within the `.git` dir, no changes are made to working copy files
+ * `--uninstall` and `--disable` are aliased for `--edit-as-is`

+### Step 2.
+Add TabSpace normalization rules to your projects

 ## What does it depend on?
  * The tool uses `expand` and `unexpand` tools which are part of the POSIX 97 standard.